ryanzhou7/fastapp_course_v2/chapters/ch1.md

 ```

 When we do so the print is executed and we return from the method.
 None of the steps above come into play.

+To wrap up, the code you just added should be exactly like [this PR](https://github.com/ryanzhou7/fastapp_course_v2/pull/1/files)